dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/memory-items.md

 2. Thrust levers -- CUTOFF
 3. EMER LIGHTS switch -- ON
 4. EMER BATT L and R BATT switches -- OFF

+## Nosewheel Steering Malfunction

+1. Control Wheel Master (MSW) -- Depress & Release
+2. Thrust Levers -- IDLE

+## Stall

+1. Lower the pitch attitude to reduce angle of attack.
+2. Thrust Levers T/O (Manual APR, if Required)
+3. Level the wings.
+4. Accelerate out of stall condition.

+## REV UNSAFE, UNL, or DEP

+* "LEFT" OR "RIGHT REVERSER UNSAFE" VOICE ACTIVATES
+* L REV UNSAFE R REV UNSAFE
+* UNL OR DEP DURING TAKEOFF

+### During takeoff

+#### Below V1 Speed

+1. Brakes -- Apply
+2. Thrust Levers -- IDLE

+#### Above V1 Speed

+1. Attitude Control -- As Required
+2. Accelerate to VR.
+Keep nose wheel on the ground.
+3. Rotate at VR; Climb at V2.
+4. Gear. -- UP
+5. Climb to 1500 feet AGL or Obstacle Clearance Altitude (as appropriate), accelerate to V2 +25, then retract flaps.

+### Terrain Aural Warning

+"PULL UP"
+"TERRAIN, TERRAIN, PULL UP"
+"OBSTACLE, OBSTACLE, PULL UP"

+1. Autopilot -- Disengage
+    * Press GA button to disengage AP
+2. Thrust Lever(s) -- Select T/O or APR, As Required
+3. Increase pitch attitude and climb as required to avoid terrain.
+    * Pitch up to 40&#176;
+4. SPOILER Lever -- RET
+5. Flaps -- Retract (8&#176; or UP), As Required
+6. Gear -- UP
+7. Flaps -- UP

+## Windshear

+### During Final Approach

+Siren (optional), "Windshear, Windshear, Windshear" aural warning and red WIND SHR warning on the PFD are illuminated:

+1. Immediately initiate AFM go-around procedure
+    * ****Except do not retract flaps or landing gear.***
+    * *Depressing GO-AROUND button in left thrust lever handle disengages autopilot and selects flight director go-around mode.*
+2. Thrust Lever(s) -- SELECT T/O OR APR, AS REQUIRED
+3. Rotate smoothly to the go-around/takeoff pitch attitude, allowing airspeed to decrease if necessary.
+Maintain wings level.
+4. If the aircraft continues to descend, increase pitch target attitude smoothly and in small increments, bleeding airspeed as necessary to stop the descent.
+Use stall warning onset (stick shaker) as the upper limit of pitch attitude.
+5. Maintain escape attitude and thrust and delay retracting flaps or landing gear until safe climbout is assured.

+### During Takeoff

+Siren (optional), "Windshear, Windshear, Windshear" aural warning and red WIND SHR warning on the PFD are illuminated:

+1. Thrust Lever(s) -- SELECT T/O OR APR, AS REQUIRED
+2. Maintain takeoff target pitch attitude and wings level, allowing airspeed to decrease if necessary.
+    * ****Do not retract flaps or gear.****
+3. If the aircraft continues to descend, increase pitch target attitude smoothly and in small increments, bleeding airspeed as necessary to stop the descent.
+Use stall warning onset (stick shaker) as the upper limit of pitch attitude.
+4. Maintain escape attitude and thrust and delay retracting flaps or landing gear until safe climbout is assured.